 I am a postgraduate researcher at the University of Leeds.
 Working from the Department of Music, my doctoral research explores the everyday musical experiences of adults and adolescents with visual impairments.
 I am co-supervised by Dr Karen Burland and Dr Alinka Greasley and my research is funded by a University of Leeds Anniversary Research Scholarship.

 I began my doctoral studies after completing a Masters in the Applied Psychology of Music here at the University of Leeds (MMus), before which I studied Music at the University of Birmingham (BMus), with a primary focus on musicological research.
-Alongside my PhD, I have been a tutor with UK charity, the Brilliant Club, teaching a self-designed course which expores psychological approaches to everyday music listening to Key Stage 4 and Key Stage 5 pupils.
+Alongside my PhD, I have been a tutor with UK charity, the Brilliant Club, teaching a self-designed course which exlpores psychological approaches to everyday music listening to Key Stage 4 and Key Stage 5 pupils.
 I am also a keen sportsperson and a volunteer coach with the charity Row Leeds.

 My primary research interests lie in the field of everyday music listening, with a particular interest in the psychological functions fulfilled by music, and its role in well-being outcomes.

-- Listening bevaviours
+- Listening behaviours

 - Functions of music listening and music-making